 I like my appointments early so when Simmie shows up I am already there.
 She takes about 5 minutes before work to stand in front of the little plastic Buddha in a corner of the shop.
 She gives a daily offering, which is often fruit, and says some prayers standing there silently.
 (Buddhists in China eat the fruit for lunch.)
 Orientals are a quiet sort anyway.
 Then she begins her work day.

 I marvel at this sight.
 Here is a plastic Buddha manufactured by presses in the Pacific Rim (even by those new copy machines filled with liquid plastic) and painted with fake gold.
 Sometimes these Buddhas are ceramic and covered in real gold.
 But no matter.
 I wonder, “Whatever good will that do?
 This is just plastic; he can’t talk back.“

-And even Buddha did not claim to be God, only that he had the wisdom of God.
+Most people, even some Buddhists, don’t know that Buddha did not claim to be God, only that he had the wisdom of God.
 And in fact, many people are wise.

 In China I asked one teacher, a Buddhist, “What is God’s name?”
 She answered, “Shang Di.”
 That is the Chinese word for the creator God.
 Then I asked, “Do you know His first name?”
 She did not.

 I said, “His first name is Jesus.”
 Last October someone told me she accepted Jesus as Messiah, finally after 10 years.
 These things take time.